Webster's Unabridged Dictionary - Letter B - Page 93

 Bunder (n.)
 A boat or raft used in the East Indies in the landing of passengers and goods.

 Bundesrath (n.)
-The federal council of the German Empire.
-In the Bundesrath and the Reichstag are vested the legislative functions.
+Lit., a federal council, esp. of the German Empire.
+In the German Empire the legislative functions are vested in the Bundesrath and the Reichstag.
 The federal council of Switzerland is also so called.

 Bundle (n.)
 A number of things bound together, as by a cord or envelope, into a mass or package convenient for handling or conveyance; a loose package; a roll; as, a bundle of straw or of paper; a bundle of old clothes.